Death by Mocking

 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.

-- Mildly subverted later when another character is taunting a freshly killed anaconda snake, only to be grabbed by another.
+- Subverted later when another character is taunting a freshly killed anaconda snake, only to be grabbed by another.
 Unlike the previous victim, the other characters manage to save him from death at the last minute.

-- In a recent Jaws/Piranha knockoff (not Deep Blue Sea), some girls are sneaking into a closed beach.
-The fence is electric, and one of the girls tests it.
-It's off, but she acts as though she's getting electrocuted anyway.
-She gets eaten.
+- In a Jaws knockoff Blue Demon, some girls are sneaking into a closed beach.
+The fence is electric, and two of the girls tests it.
+It's off, but they act as though they're getting electrocuted anyway.
+They eventually get eaten.

 - Averted in Friday the 13th Part 2.
 Right before Jason really gets started building up his body count, half the characters go into town to go drinking and essentially leave the movie.
 The practical joker (Ted) goes with them, and survives to the end credits.
 However, the joker character does indeed go down in parts I (Ned), III (Shelly), IV (Teddy) and VII (Carrie-esque Rich Bitch Melissa).